fly-happy/eflatbuffers/README.md

 This is a [flatbuffers](https://google.github.io/flatbuffers/) implementation in Elixir.

+This fork includes some changes from the original:
+- Encode/decode structs
+- Support defining more than one attribute per schema
+- Soon: append used attributes to parsed schema data

 In contrast to existing implementations there is no need to compile code from a schema.
 Instead, data and schemas are processed dynamically at runtime, offering greater flexibility.

 ## Using Eflatbuffers